 MotionInhFlag[ x ][ y ] = 1 (G-32)

+VspFlag[ x0 ][ y0 ] specifies the usage of view synthesis prediction mode for a prediction unit, where x0, y0 specify the location (x0, y0) of the top-left luma sample of the considered prediction block relative to the top-left luma sample of the picture.
+Value 1 indicates the prediction block is coded in view synthesis prediction mode; value 0 indicates the prediction block is not coded in view synthesis prediction mode.

 [Ed.
 (GT).
 It assumed that PartMode of CUs signalling MPI should be 2Nx2N.
 Hence MotionInhFlag is set equal to 1 for the whole CU].

 Motion vector difference coding semantics